p135246/olgit/README.md

           Calls `ols` to upload tracked files in `DIR` to `PROJ` on Overleaf.
           By design of `ols`, a file `DIR/.olignore` with the list of all ignnored files, i.e., the untracked files, has to be created.

+* `olgit login`:

+	Runs `ols login` to renew the authentification cookie.

+## Troubleshooting

+* The download fails:

+	Try renewing the authentification cookie by running `ols login`.

 ## TODO

 1. Rewrite olgit in Python without using `olsync.py` at all.